-This makes sense, because as the world continues to increase its reliance on technology, cyber crimes are on the rise — big time.
-Unfortunately, this trend impacts just about everyone.
-From businesses, to corporations, and even individuals.
+This makes sense because as the world continues to increase its reliance on technology, cyber crime is on the rise – big time.
+Unfortunately, this trend impacts just about everyone – from businesses to corporations and even individuals.

 Simply put, if you are considering starting a career in cybersecurity now is the perfect time to make the jump.
 In this article, we’ll ask and answer some basic questions to help you decide whether this field is right for you.

 One of the bestselling points about cybersecurity work is that it boasts a variety of starting points.
 Before we discuss the options, it’s important to identify your strengths.
 Do you already work in the technical field?
 Are you a people person?
 Do you have experience in application development?
 Any interest in policies and procedures?
 Start by making a detailed list of your skills and preferences.
 This will help you pinpoint what cybersecurity direction might be right for you.

 What are career paths in cybersecurity work?

 As the workforce 9increasingly relies on technology, new career paths continue to develop.
 At the moment, cybersecurity already offers an impressive list of career paths.